-Geography courses address topics such as population patterns, the spatial distribution of culture, resource use, pollution, urbanization, perception of place, the environment, and human alteration of the
+Geography courses address topics such as population patterns, the spatial distribution of culture, resource use, pollution, urbanization,

 Geography courses at the 100-level or above fulfill the graduation requirement for Associate in Arts degrees, Social Sciences.

 Geography courses may be taken in any order, fulfill Social Science credits, and are fully transferable to four-year institutions.